 Steve Sheppard was recognized to review the process.
-Mr. Sheppard noted that the process is lengthy and distributed a Simplified Major Institution Planning Process (attached at end of document).
-He noted that there would be many opportunities for both public and Committee comment before any final plan is adopted.
+Mr. Sheppard noted that the process is lengthy.
+He handed out a Simplified Major Institution Planning Process (attached at end of document).
+He noted that there would be many opportunities for both public and a committee comment before any final plan is adopted.

-Swedish Medical Center has not submitted its formal application or concept plan.
-However they will present a Draft Concept tonight to give the Committee and neighbors a heads up.
+Mr. Sheppard noted that Swedish Medical Center has not submitted its formal application or concept plan.
+However they will present a Draft Concept tonight to give the advisory committee and neighbors a heads up.
 If there are no major changes the application and concept plan will be filed soon and possibly as early as tomorrow.